Frequently Asked Questions

 - Hold a "read in."
 Visit the local library and check out a stack of books to read at home.
 Keep track of the time and log as ELA hours.

 - Complete a service learning project.
 For example, visit a retirement home and read to residents or pick up trash at a park or in your neighborhood.
 Log as supplemental hours.

 Please keep track of your time, so you can mark the attendance later when the system is up and running.
-If you are still unsure of what to do after reading through this list, email or call your homeroom or content teacher for assistance.
+If you are still unsure of what to do after reading through this list, email or call your content teacher for assistance.